 Organizations are facing major identity security and compliance pressures:

-• 70+% of end users use weak and redundant passwords
+- 75% of end users globally don’t follow accepted password best practices (and use weak and redundant passwords)

 Universal SSO solves all these challenges by removing passwords from the workflow entirely, not merely hiding or centralizing them.
 This eliminates all password risk and halts associated threat vectors.